sylvielsstfr/mySIT-COM2025/notebooks/2025-05-30-Visits/README.md

 - **06_SourcesFromVisitsMultiBands_psfMag.ipynb** : Light curves on psfFlux

 - **07_SourcesFromVisitsMultiBands_apMag.ipynb** : Light curves on psfFlux, calibFlux and all Ap fluxes.
 Generate the resolution file for the next notebook.

+- **07b_CheckFluxesCalibrations.ipynb** : Check the calibration of aperture fluxes and which is the best radius for the aperture flux for stars.